The Four Musketeers (tennis): Legacy

 The success of The Four Musketeers in winning the 1927 Davis Cup against the United States was directly responsible for the decision by the French Tennis Federation to build the Roland Garros venue at Porte d'Auteuil.
 The four men were national icons in France and all of them lived to be at least 83 years old, basking in glory for many years after their retirement from tennis.
 They were simultaneously inducted into the International Tennis Hall of Fame in Newport, Rhode Island, in 1976.

+The New Musketeers, (Nouveaux Mousquetaires or néo-Mousquetaires) was first used to refer to the group of players in the 1980s and '90s who enjoyed the country's greatest success since the end of World War II.
+Yannick Noah won the French Open in 1983, Henri Leconte reached the final of the same tournament in 1988, and the two teamed up to win the men's doubles at Roland Garros in 1984.
+Leconte and Guy Forget then won France's first Davis Cup for almost sixty years in 1991, captained by Noah.

-The New Musketeers, (Nouveaux Mousquetaires or néo-Mousquetaires) coined in L'Équipe and adopted by the French press, refers to the present-day squad of star players headlined by Jo-Wilfried Tsonga, Gaël Monfils, Richard Gasquet and Gilles Simon.
-In 2008 France boasted four Top-20 players, a feat never before achieved since computer rankings were established in 1973.
-This configuration of the same four players in the Top-20 has been reproduced in mid-2011, in early 2012 and early 2016.
+A second group of New Musketeers, as coined in L'Équipe and adopted by the French press, refers to the 21st century squad of star players headlined by Jo-Wilfried Tsonga, Gaël Monfils, Richard Gasquet and Gilles Simon.
+In 2008, France boasted four Top 20 players, a feat never before achieved since computer rankings were established in 1973.
+This configuration of the same four players in the Top 20 has been reproduced in mid-2011, in early 2012 and early 2016.